Fiserv/universal-commerce/recipes/customerRegistration.md

 ### Sample Response (204 – No Content)

-The request succeeded but there's really nothing to show.
+The request succeeded but there's nothing to show.

 ### Sample Response (400 – Bad Request)